*This post may contain affiliate links. As Amazon Associates we earn from qualifying purchases.

 Today, Kim and I are sharing a really simple recipe that has a ton of uses in the kitchen.

-While you can eat this puree as-is, it’s better suited for smoothies, pie fillings, or as a topping.
+While you can eat this puree as-is, it’s better suited for smoothies (great for our mango banana smoothie!), pie fillings, or as a topping.

 Best of all, our mango puree only uses two ingredients and takes 10-minutes or less to prepare.